Scotland Yard celebrates first-ever Sikh female police officer | Entertainment

 Scotland Yard celebrates first-ever Sikh female police officer

-Scotland Yard on Monday celebrated the 50th anniversary of Karpal Kaur Sandhu joining its ranks as the first South Asian and Sikh female police officer, paving the way for others to follow in her footsteps.
+Scotland Yard has celebrated the 50th anniversary of Karpal Kaur Sandhu joining its ranks as the first South Asian and Sikh female police officer, paving the way for others to follow in her footsteps.

 Police Constable (PC) Sandhu served the Metropolitan Police in London between 1971 and 1973 and has been dubbed as a "true pioneer" for police forces across the UK.

-“PC Karpal Kaur Sandhu was a true pioneer and ahead of her time.
-I have no doubt that her decision to join the Met Police in 1971 was a brave one and she would have faced considerable challenges along the way,” said Assistant Commissioner Helen Ball.
+"PC Karpal Kaur Sandhu was a true pioneer and ahead of her time.
+I have no doubt that her decision to join the Met Police in 1971 was a brave one and she would have faced considerable challenges along the way," said Assistant Commissioner Helen Ball on Monday.

 The National Sikh Police Association UK joined forces with the Met Police Sikh Association for a special virtual event in memory of PC Sandhu on Monday.